alexanderwoyte/lfcs-study/README.md

 ## Service Configuration
 ### Configure a caching DNS server & maintain a DNS zone
+DNS software is called bind, install it.

+    sudo apt install bind9 bind9utils

+Make sure that it is running and enabled for startup.

+    sudo systemctl status bind9

+Next, make a copy of the `named.conf.options` file.

+    sudo cp /etc/bind/named.conf.options /etc/bind/named.conf.options.original

+Change the active one named `named.conf.options` to the following:

+    acl whitelist {
+        192.0.0.0/24;
+        localhost;
+        localnets;
+    };

+    options {
+        directory "/var/cache/bind";

+        recursion yes;
+        allow-query { whitelist; };

+        forwarders {
+            8.8.8.8;
+            8.8.4.4;
+        };

+        dnssec-validation auto;

+        auth-nxdomain no;    # conform to RFC1035
+        listen-on-v6 { any; };
+    };

+Create a backup of `named.conf.local` like the last.
+Next, create the zone/s in the active file vim:

+    zone "example.com" {
+        type master;
+        file "/etc/bind/db.example.com";
+    };

+Now copy the `db.empty` file and name it `db.example.com`, as specified in `named.conf.local`.
+Edit the file, replacing `localhost. root.localhost.` with the name of the zone, in this case the line will look like this:

+    @       IN      SOA     example.com. root.example.com. (

+Then, edit the file.
+Remove the last line and replace it with these:

+    example.com.
+IN      NS      example.com.
+    example.com.
+IN      A       192.168.69.69

+Restart the service and check the status to make sure there weren't any errors.

+    sudo systemctl restart bind9
+    sudo systemctl status bind9

+Last, check to make sure that the address is properly assigned, it should look something like this:

+    $ host example.com localhost
+    Using domain server:
+    Name: localhost
+    Address: ::1#53
+    Aliases:

+    example.com has address 192.168.69.69

+If we don't specify `localhost` at the end, the name will default to resolve from outside nameserver.
+Thus, we must specify the NS at `localhost` to recieve the results we are looking for.

 ### Configure email aliases
 ### Configure SSH servers and clients
 ### Configure an HTTP server